turingschool/curriculum/tutorials/javascript/jquery.markdown

 [TODO: JSBlogger Setup]

 1. Add the `jquery-rails` gem to JSBlogger and use the generator to setup the library.
-2. Create a file named `interface.javascript` in the `javascripts` directory.
+2. Create a file named `interface.js` in the `javascripts` directory.
 3. Load that file by adding it to the include in the application layout.
 Verify it is in the head by looking at the page source.
 4. Remove it from the application layout, and instead add it to the `:defaults` in the configuration.
 Note that you'll need to restart the server for it to take effect.
 Verify the script appears in the head of a page's source.
-5. CHALLENGE: Write the jQuery in `interface.javascript` so that clicking the "Comments" header toggles the visibility of all comments.
+5. CHALLENGE: Write the jQuery in `interface.js` so that clicking the "Comments" header toggles the visibility of all comments.

 ## References